Rian1010/Milestone4/README.md

 return render(request, "profile.html", {"test": test, "profile": user})
 ```

 In the code above, I wanted to get each primary key of the OrderLineItem and print some of the required information.
-This then worked, but I could not grab everything that I needed from that model.
+But, I could not grab everything that I needed from that model.

-So, after talking to tutors from Code Institute again, explaining more of what I was trying to do.
+So, after research and talking to tutors from Code Institute again, explaining more of what I was trying to do.
 My next try was the following:

 ```python
 if request.user.is_authenticated: